+Do you sleep well at night knowing your house and everything in it is safe?
 Have you installed the best door locks, burglar alarms and motion sensitive lights available?
 Is Spot, your Doberman/pit bull/wolf family pet awake, alert and a little hungry?
-Does your exterior resemble a bunker with siding that could withstand a force five hurricane?
+Does your exterior resemble a bunker with siding that could withstand a category five hurricane?
 Then what’s that sound of something destroying your home?
-A possible answer; termites, the threat from within.
+A possible answer: termites, the threat from within.
 Your mission critical data could be at as much risk.

 Cyber warfare.
 Critical infrastructure.
 Increased threat.
 Information assurance—or information security—is not the endeavor it used to be.
 The democratization of the Internet has had the same, albeit unwelcome, effect on criminal cyberspace activities.
 The extensive incorporation of information systems and networks into every facet of our lives has created a web of vulnerability across the spectrum of society.
 A threat can emerge from anywhere at any time in virtually any form.

 A multinational partnership aims to establish international cooperation and information sharing in the battle against cybercriminals.